nesterovsky-bros/thoughts/microservices.md

 ![image](https://github.com/user-attachments/assets/2af3c4ef-8408-4469-82c8-e14dd9e05076)

-I tend to say that Copilot is not great these days at drawing such diagrams, yet the idea is clear enough!
+Well, Copilot is not great these days at drawing such diagrams, yet the idea is clear enough!